AamirAli310/cordova-plugin-ionic/Plugin-Guideline.md

 -   API-End Point which will check for new version availability is: (I made single API Call which can serve all the app's of a company)
 -   http://localhost:3000/apps/check-updates

-## Step-7: Deploy your build on your server/local-matchine (make sure the URL field in the server response must match the directory names & structure as per provided Input data (App_ID, Channel_Name, app_version_id)
+## Step-7: Deploy your build on your server/local-matchine.
+-  Make sure the URL field in the server response must match the directory names & structure as per provided Input data (App_ID, Channel_Name, app_version_id)
--   Need to copy www folder and place it on your server and put it in an structural directory, like in my case i've 4 apps running...
+-  Now We need to copy www folder and place it on your server and put it in an structural directory.
+-  If You're running my local server respository then deployment path will be: Path_Of_MyLocalServer_Directory > AATests > apps > TestPluginApp(Rename it as per your ) > UAT:
+-  Paste www from your app Create new Directory here as 1.0.2
 -   For example Directory structure on server will be like:
 -   -   server-path:/apps
--                 - App1 (make sure it match your given App ID)"
+-                 - TestPluginApp (make sure it match your given App ID)"
 -                       - Production
 -                         - 1.0.0
 -                       - UAT